faudio/faudio/doc/Error handling.md

 ## Setting up the log handler {#id30965}

-By default, the Audio Engine discards all incoming log messages.
+By default, Fae discards all incoming log messages.
 To set a different behaviour, use one of the setup functions in [Doremir.AudioEngine][dae].
 Typically you want to set the log handler to write to a file, or pass them to a custom handler function.